deddyrumapea/typingmeter/README.md

 # TypingMeter
- A simple typing speed test website
+ Test your typing speed and see how fast you are.
+[Website](romnan.my.id/typingmeter).

 ![Preview](https://i.imgur.com/EJdxSvu.png)